Estimated reading time: 4 minutes

 Let’s get started!
 We’ll show you how to paint a lampshade in a few simple-to-follow steps.

-Supplies Needed: 1 Pint or Quart of MudPaint (depending on the size of the piece), a Damp Rag, and Brush.
+Supplies Needed: 1 4 ounce Sample of MudPaint, a Damp Rag, and Brush.

 Step 1: Clean shade with damp rag.